- Broken Base:

 - American viewers were the same way, especially after learning that the Coriolis Effect doesn't affect draining, making the whole thing an excuse to make stereotypical jokes about Australia.
 Remember, this was back when The Simpsons was considered the anti-sitcom and didn't do things that other sitcoms did, so for them to do this was a shock to fans.

 - Critical Research Failure: Bart calls several countries in the Southern Hemisphere to see which way the water flows in their toilets and drains.
-Among them is apparently Burkina Faso.
+Among them is apparently Burkina Faso, which is a West African country that's north of the Equator.
 This might have been justified since Bart isn't exactly solid with the book-learning, but he did have a globe and a (very) basic understanding of the Equator to work with.

 - Designated Villain: The Australian government's anger about Bart unapologetically tricking one of their citizens was justified.
 The real problem with the booting was that Evan Conover didn't bother telling them about it in advance.